• Skip to main content

 Instructions

-• To serve, remove braciole from sauce and if allow to rest for 10 minutes.
-Then cut strings off braciole and slice into ½ inch thick slices.
-Serve with marinara sauce and garnish with fresh herbs.
+• Serve: Remove the braciole from the sauce and let rest for 10 minutes.
+Cut away the twine and slice into ½-inch rounds.
+Serve the slices with plenty of tomato sauce and garnish with fresh parsley and basil.

 Nutrition